Troy Smith

-Troy James Smith (born July 20, 1984) is a former American football quarterback.
-He played college football at Ohio State, was recognized as an All-American, and won the Heisman Trophy in 2006.
-He was drafted by the Baltimore Ravens in the fifth round of the 2007 NFL Draft, and also played for the NFL's San Francisco 49ers, the UFL's Omaha Nighthawks, and the CFL's Montreal Alouettes.
-He played in the CFL for two seasons following his NFL career before retiring from football in 2014.
+Troy James Smith (born July 20, 1984) is an American former professional football quarterback who played four seasons in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, earning unanimous All-American honors and winning the Heisman Trophy in 2006.
+He was selected by the Baltimore Ravens in the fifth round of the 2007 NFL draft, and also played for the San Francisco 49ers, the Omaha Nighthawks of the United Football League (UFL), and the Montreal Alouettes of the Canadian Football League (CFL).

-Early years
+Early life

 Smith's mother raised him and two siblings in Columbus, Ohio, then moved to the Glenville neighborhood of Cleveland.
-Smith first brought out an interest in playing football in Cleveland, where he played for the Glenville A's, initially as running back and tight end.
-Irvin White, his coach, moved Smith to quarterback after a few games and Smith stayed in the position.

 In 1993, Smith was placed in foster care with Diane and Irvin White while his mother dealt with personal issues.

-High school career
+Smith first developed an interest in playing football in Cleveland, where he played for the Glenville A's, initially as running back and tight end.
+Irvin White, his coach, moved Smith to quarterback after a few games and Smith remained in the position.
 Smith played his first two years at St. Edward High School in Lakewood, Ohio, but was thrown off the team after elbowing an opponent in the head while playing in a varsity basketball game.
-He transferred to Glenville High School in Cleveland, Ohio shortly thereafter.
+He transferred to Glenville High School in Cleveland shortly thereafter.

-Smith graduated from Glenville, where he was coached by Ted Ginn Sr., father of his teammate Ted Ginn Jr. Smith and Ginn went on to play together at Ohio State.
+Smith graduated from Glenville, where he was coached by Ted Ginn Sr., father of his teammate Ted Ginn Jr., who he would be reunited with at the college level and professional level.
 After his junior football season in high school, Smith was invited to participate in the Elite 11 competition, featuring the eleven top ranked high school quarterback prospects in the United States.
-He earned good praise following his performance, and although it was relatively late in the recruiting process, Ohio State offered Smith a football scholarship.
+He earned good praise following his performance, and although it was relatively late in the recruiting process, West Virginia and Ohio State offered Smith a football scholarship.
 He verbally committed to the Buckeyes, signing his letter of intent on February 6, 2002, the last player for the upcoming season.

-Smith threw for 969 yards and 12 touchdowns in his senior year.
-He played alongside wide receiver, Ted Ginn Jr., while leading Glenville to the state playoffs.
+Smith threw for 969 yards and 12 touchdowns in his senior year, while leading Glenville to the state playoffs.
 Smith also played three years of basketball and ran track (high jump, long jump and 1,600-meter relay).
-West Virginia University and Ohio State recruited him.
-Smith accepted the last scholarship of Ohio State's 2002 football recruiting class.